 10 DAYS LUXURY GOLD ANZAC DAY TOUR

-Day 01 - Istanbul Arrival Day Welcome to Istanbul!
-We are waiting for you directly at the gate behind passport control / immigration at Ataturk International Airport (IST).
-Watch out for the TravelShop Turkey sign.
+Day 1 - Istanbul Arrival Day Welcome to Istanbul!
+We are waiting for you directly at the gate behind passport control / immigration at Istanbul International Airport (IST).
 Arrival airport transfer from Sabiha Gokcen Airport (SAW) can be arranged at additional expenses.
-Transfer to your five star hotel, you will be given your room key and the rest of the day is yours to explore Istanbul until 6:00pm
+Transfer to your five star hotel, you will be given your room key and the rest of the day is yours to explore Istanbul.

-Day 02 - Istanbul City Tour We depart from the hotel after breakfast at 8:30am for your guided Istanbul city tour.
+Day 2 - Istanbul City Tour & Anzac Conference We depart from the hotel after breakfast at 8:30am for your guided Istanbul city tour.

 Sultanahmet Imperial Mosque: The mosque, built between 1609 and 1616, is popularly known as the Blue Mosque for the blue tiles adorning the walls of its interior.
 With its six minarets and a great cascade of domes, the mosque is a worthy sibling to Ayasofya (Hagia Sophia).
 Pope Benedict XVI visited the Sultan Ahmed Mosque on 30th November 2006 during his visit to Turkey.
 It marks only the second papal visit in history to a Muslim place of worship.